fossasia/meilix-systemlock/.github/PULL_REQUEST_TEMPLATE.md

 ### For the reviewers
 I have:
-- [ ] Reviewed this pull request by an authorized contributor.
+- [ ] Reviewed this pull request as an authorized contributor.
 - [ ] The reviewer is assigned to the pull request.